thomasdarimont/doom-chicory/README.md

 `java -Xss4m -jar ./target/doom-wasm-1.0-SNAPSHOT-jar-with-dependencies.jar`

-The game is running flaky and slowly, but works!
+The game is a bit flaky, but works!

 Original Readme: